 Prior to the use of etanercept in each Member State the Marketing Authorisation Holder (MAH) must agree about the content and format of the educational programme, including communication media, distribution modalities, and any other aspects of the programme, with the National Competent Authority.

-The educational programme is aimed at reducing the risk of serious infections and congestive heart failure and ensuring the traceability of etanercept drug product.
+The educational programme is aimed at reducing the risk of serious infections and ensuring the traceability of etanercept drug product.

 The MAH shall ensure that in each Member State where etanercept is marketed, all healthcare professionals who are expected to prescribe etanercept and all patients who are expected to use etanercept have access to/are provided with the following educational materials:

-and congestive heart failure in adults

 Patient Card

 Patient Cards are provided to etanercept prescribing physicians for distribution to patients receiving etanercept.
 This card provides the following important safety information for patients:

-Etanercept treatment may increase the risk of infection and congestive heart failure in adults
+Etanercept treatment may increase the risk of infection

-Signs or symptoms of these safety concerns and when to seek attention from a healthcare professional
+Signs or symptoms of this safety concern and when to seek attention from a healthcare professional

 Instructions to record the brand name and batch number of the medication to ensure traceability

 Contact details of the etanercept prescriber

 ANNEX III